 Sold Out!
 Writing Strategies for Language Development (January 23, 2021)

 Classrooms are filled with students who are linguistically and culturally diverse.
 These workshops will explore language features and support language production for all learners.
 Teachers will experience rich language writing strategies and tools to provide targeted instruction for various levels of language fluency.

 This is a remote workshop.
 A pre-event email providing the zoom link will be shared the evening before.
 Please make sure to check the email used during registration.

-This workshop is best suited for elementary teachers.
+This workshop is best suited to teachers of Grades 7-College.

-This workshop is open to teachers of all grades.
+This workshop is best suited to teachers of grades 3-6

 Presenter: Cara Liuzzi